slicer69/doas/README.md

      doas -- rm -rf old-directory

+## Removing doas

+To remove the doas program and its helper programs, you can pass the Makefile the "uninstall" parameter.
+On most Linux distributions you can run the following from the doas source directory:

+     make uninstall

+while on most other platforms, such as FreeBSD, you can run

+     gmake uninstall

 ## Contributing

 Contributions, in various forms, are always welcome.
 If you run into a problem or have an improvement you'd like to see included, pelase use GitHub's tools to submit an issue ticket or a pull request.
 Should you encounter a bug  you feel is a security concern, please contact the developer privately at jessefrgsmith AT yahoo DOT ca.